 4. Data Access is Improved

 The DBMS makes it possible to deliver quick answers to ad hoc queries/issues.
-A query is a precise request if seen from a database perspective, as it is assigned to the DBMS for manipulation of data.
+From a database perspective, a query becomes a specific request assigned to the DBMS for data manipulation.
 For example, to update or read the data.

 5. Decision Making is Enhanced